vsyrgkanis/plugin_regularized_estimation/README.md

+# Introduction

-Code associated with paper: "Plug-in Regularized Estimation of High-Dimensional Parameters in Nonlinear Semiparametric Models", Chernozhukov, Nekipelov, Semenova, Syrgkanis, 2018
+Code associated with paper: <i>Plug-in Regularized Estimation of High-Dimensional Parameters in Nonlinear Semiparametric Models</i>, <b>Chernozhukov, Nekipelov, Semenova, Syrgkanis</b>, 2018

+# File Descriptions

-For replicating the experiments with the linear heterogeneous treatment effect estimation, run the python script: linear_te.py
+* For replicating the experiments with the linear heterogeneous treatment effect estimation, run the python script: `linear_te.py`

-For replicating the experiments with the logistic heterogeneous treatment effect estimation, run the python script: logistic_te.py
+* For replicating the experiments with the logistic heterogeneous treatment effect estimation, run the python script: `logistic_te.py`

-The jupyter notebooks contain example calls to library functions contained in the scripts above.
+* The jupyter notebooks `linear_te.ipynb` and `logistic_te.ipynb` contain example calls to library functions contained in the scripts above.

-The file logistic\_with\_offset.py contains a class that corresponds to a tensorflow based implementation of the weighted logistic regression with index offsets and $\ell_1$ and $\ell_2$ regularization, required in the final stage of the orthogonal estimation of treatment effect models with a logistic link.
+* The file `logistic_with_offset.py` contains a class that corresponds to a tensorflow based implementation of the weighted logistic regression with index offsets and $\ell_1$ and $\ell_2$ regularization, required in the final stage of the orthogonal estimation of treatment effect models with a logistic link.